Helperbird/website/src/pages/help/how-to-extract-text-from-any-image-pdf-or-website.md

-## How to turn on Helperbirds spell checker feature
+## How to extract text from any image, video, pdf or website

 **Step 1** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.